nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 The maintainer MUST return a 200 OK response with a JSON object containing:
 - `entries` REQUIRED.
 MUST contain a JSON array with zero or more presentations.
 - `tombstones` REQUIRED.
 MUST contain a JSON array with zero or more presentation IDs that have been removed from the list.
 - `timestamp` REQUIRED.
-MUST be a JSON number containing the Lamport timestamp of the last entry.
+MUST be a JSON number containing the timestamp of the last entry.
+The timestamp is an opaque value; the client SHOULD NOT derive any meaning from it.

 The `timestamp` query parameter MAY be used by the client to request a delta next time it reads the list.
 If no `timestamp` query parameter is provided, the maintainer MUST return the full list.